dobosipeter/ail-homework/docs/pitfalls.md

 __Outdated LLM Info__: This one might be specific to the model I've used, but it had a hard time providing me with up to date information throughout my work.
 It kept suggesting implementations, type hints and dependency versions that were already outdated.

 __Low quality suggestions__: The quality of the implementation suggestions were a mixed bag.
 For example initially it used prints instead of actual logging.
 Then after I've requested it to use the logging module, it implemented every single log call with an f-string instead of using lazy logging.
+Kept adding random unused imports.

 __Overly verbose & cheerful__:
 * _You are absolutely right..._